Animal welfare investigator

 You should have an understanding of laws pertaining to animal welfare, animal behaviour and health and theoretical experience of recognising when welfare is compromised.

 You will have access to case studies to investigate the above areas, scholarly articles plus a unit that gives you the knowledge and understanding of animal first aid to help injured animals.

-This level 3 course covers all of these criteria in 6 units* as well as stressing the importance of being able to work with others for the welfare of animals.
+This course set at the equivalent of level 3 study, covers all of these criteria in 6 units* as well as stressing the importance of being able to work with others for the welfare of animals.

 from Animal Biology and Care Education

 Unit 1 Animal Welfare Laws, Organisations & Animal Cruelty (UK)

 Outline and identify current legislations, regulations codes of practice, and additional requirements relating to animal welfare in the UK and evaluate their effectiveness

 Unit 2 Anatomy & Physiology for Welfare